-Cut a lemon into 4 sections (including the peel) and place them in a glass jug.
+Cut a lemon into 4 sections (including the peel) and place them in a glass jug to make your own homemade flea spray for dogs.
 Pour boiling water over the lemon wedges, and leave it overnight.
 The next morning, pour the lemon water into a clean spray bottle and spray your dog’s coat with it.
 Make sure to get behind your dog’s ears, all around his head (but not near the eyes), under his armpits, and around the base of his tail.
 Just be careful not to spray on tender parts!

-TIP: Lemons contain limonene, a chemical that kills and repels fleas.
+TIP: Lemons contain limonene — a chemical that kills and repels fleas on dogs.
 It can be used daily on your dog’s skin and coat.

 A Word Of Advice…

-A natural flea remedy isn’t a “once & done” type of treatment.
+A natural flea killer isn’t a “once & done” type of treatment.

-It needs to be repeated, regularly, in order to be effective.
+Home remedies to get rid of fleas need to be repeated — regularly — in order to be effective.
 Otherwise, the fleas will indeed return!